AshleyL-02/Surviving2020Game/README.md

 # Surviving 2020 Game

 Surviving 2020 was created during project week of Google's 2020 Computer Science Summer Institute, a 4-week intensive computer science summer program taught by Google engineers.

-The game is a classic 2D platformer with a touch of comedy, and sports exciting features like wacky characters, multiple endings, scary enemies, and tricky platforming for two whole levels!
-Hope you enjoy!
+The game is a classic 2D platformer with a touch of comedy, and sports exciting features like wacky characters, multiple endings, spooky enemies, and tricky platforming for two whole levels!

 To play the game: https://surviving2020cssi.glitch.me/